Skip to Content

 CAKE DECORATING

-6. Use a small offset spatula to clean the top edge of the cake by pulling any excess frosting towards the center of the cake.
-(Add additional frosting to the top of the cake if needed.)
+6. Use a tooth pick to clean up the edges if needed.
 Chill the cake in the refrigerator while you prepare the White Chocolate Drip.

 WHITE CHOCOLATE DRIP